emacs-mirror/emacs/mps/manual/source/lang.rst

         collection`.
 GNU Emacs has a simple :term:`mark-sweep` collector.
 It has been speculated that the non-:term:`incremental <incremental garbage collection>`
-        nature of the Emacs collector, combined with the fact that it formerly printed a message whenever it collected, gave garbage collection a bad name in programming circles.
+        nature of the Emacs collector, combined with the fact that, prior to version 19.31 (May 1996), it printed a message whenever it collected, gave garbage collection a bad name in programming circles.

         Erik Naggum reported at the time: